microsoft/cordova-plugin-code-push/README.md

 - __failedInstall__: Indicates whether this update has been previously installed but was rolled back.
 The `sync` method will automatically ignore updates which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
 - __isFirstRun__: Flag indicating if the current application run is the first one after the package was applied. *(Boolean)*
 - __isMandatory__: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
-- __label__: The internal label automatically given to the update by the CodePush server.
+- __label__: The internal label automatically given to the update by the CodePush server, for example `v5`.
 This value uniquely identifies the update within it's deployment. *(String)*
 - __packageHash__: The SHA hash value of the update. *(String)*
 - __packageSize__: The size of the code contained within the update, in bytes. *(Number)*